conanbatt/OpenKaya/misc/gospeed/README.markdown

-This section includes only the sgf parser from the Gospeed board, open sourced for collaboration and improvements.
+This section includes the sgf parser from the Gospeed board, open sourced for collaboration and improvements.

+The purpose of this section is specif improvements, plug-ins or extra functionality that can be added to Gospeed.

 All improvements on the parser require working tests for them.